 Any person who made a submission on Council’s initial proposal may lodge an appeal against Council’s decision.
 An appeal must relate to the matters raised in that person’s submission.

 Appeals must be made in writing.
-They are to be
+They are to be forwarded to:

 The Chief Executive